mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. oclint as a job in static analysis tab (Pete)
 1. Implement [Mary Poppins](https://github.com/mary-poppins/mary-poppins) as a solution for testers (Martyn)
 1. Look in to removing Qt3 suport code [#11891](https://github.com/mantidproject/mantid/issues/11891) (results in TSC report) (Roman)
+2. Run compilation time report weekly(?) on static analysis tab (Simon)
+2. Explore ways to reduce number of recursive includes in `Algorithm.h` with desire of speeding up builds (Fede)

 #### Unassigned (not suitable for pool)
 23. Top level code re-org decided at 2016 developer meetings
     4. Simplify `Framework` only builds (MPI)
 1. Clang working on linux.
 Related to NeutronAtom ([#11542](https://github.com/mantidproject/mantid/issues/11542), [#9267](https://github.com/mantidproject/mantid/issues/9267), [#7565](https://github.com/mantidproject/mantid/issues/7565), [#5670](https://github.com/mantidproject/mantid/issues/5670)) and a singleton stopping initializing python
-2. Explore ways to reduce number of recursive includes in `Algorithm.h` with desire of speeding up builds
+3. Compilation times of components of the pipeline build for master nightly in static analysis tab

 Too low benefit/priority for this release
 -----------------------------------------